banner image

 I worked alongside Allan.
 He is revered as second to none among his colleagues for his professionalism and compassion.
 I witnessed deeply profound and miraculous changes take place within the individuals he treated.
 He treated individuals for substance use disorder, sex and love addiction, trauma, relationship restoration and intimacy, mental health and personality disorders, and a variety of other issues.
 He pulled from multiple counseling theories to fit treatment to the individual.
 Some of these included, DBT, CBT, and experiential therapy.
 I watched transformations from broken to restored.
 His empathy allowed him to help those he worked with to dig deep and resolve things that had plagued them their entire life.
 He empowers others to be their authentic self and grow.
 Not only would I recommend Allan to anyone seeking help, I would trust him with my own family or even myself if the need arose.
 Amanda Cocke, Former Senior Recovery Coach, Vertana Health of Mississippi.

-For more information or to set up an initial phone or in person consultation, call 901-248-6001
+For more information or to set up a FREE 15 minute initial phone or in person consultation, call 901-248-6001